jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 # Ethereum bridge

-The Namada - Ethereum bridge exists to mint wrapped ETH and ERC20 tokens on Namada which naturally can be redeemed on Ethereum at a later time.
+The Namada - Ethereum bridge exists to mint ERC20 tokens on Namada which naturally can be redeemed on Ethereum at a later time.
 Furthermore, it allows the minting of wrapped tokens on Ethereum backed by escrowed assets on Namada.

 The Namada Ethereum bridge system consists of:
 * An Ethereum full node run by each Namada validator, for including relevant